International child abduction

 In international child abduction cases occurring between the Contracting States of the Hague Child Abduction Convention, the Ministry of Justice functions as the Central Authority in Finland.
 Among the Contracting States are almost all European countries, Russia, the United States of America, Japan and Thailand.

-If a child has been taken to a country that is not a Contracting State of the Hague Convention or from such a country to Finland, you should contact the Ministry for Foreign Affairs (Unit for Consular Assistance).
+If a child has been taken to a country that is not a Contracting State of the Hague Convention you should contact the Ministry for Foreign Affairs (Unit for Consular Assistance).

 How can the Central Authority be of assistance?